Trevin07/Trevin07/README.md

 ---
 🎓 **Pursuing a degree in Industrial Statistics and Mathematical Finance**
 💡 **Passionate about Data Science, Machine Learning, and Data Visualization**
-📊 **Experienced in Regression, Random Forests, Neural Networks, and more**

 I enjoy transforming raw data into meaningful insights through **interactive dashboards** and **predictive models**.
 My work focuses on **statistical analysis, machine learning, and visualization techniques** to uncover trends and drive data-driven decisions.